Musgrove pitches six solid innings, Padres beat Marlins 5-2

 Winless in his previous three starts, Musgrove (6-7) allowed two runs and six hits, struck out four and walked one.

+“The last couple of weeks I’m trying to find that feel with my pitches,” Musgrove said.
+“It could have turned into a tough outing, a short outing but I felt I did a good job of slowing it down, making the adjustments I needed to and I felt I finished strong those last three innings.”

 Trent Grisham had two hits and an RBI for the Padres, who have won the first two of the four-game series.
+They also are 5-2 on their 10-game road trip that concludes Sunday.
+The Padres’ second game of a doubleheader at Atlanta on Wednesday was suspended in the sixth inning and will be resumed at a future date.

+“Right now we’re playing quality winning baseball but you can’t let up,” San Diego manager Jayce Tingler said.
+“We’ve got to keep playing good and putting pressure on the other teams.”

 NL home run leader Fernando Tatís Jr. pinch hit in the ninth and was retired on a drive to deep center.
-Padres manager Jayce Tingler rested the All-Star shortstop, saying he is trying to keep his players as fresh as possible.
+Tingler rested the All-Star shortstop, saying he is trying to keep his players as fresh as possible.

 Pham’s solo shot and Manny Machado’s RBI groundout in the first gave San Diego a quick 2-0 lead.
 Pham drove Miami starter Zach Thompson’s first pitch over the wall in right-center for his 11th homer of the season while Machado drove in Jake Cronenworth, who tripled.